Student Handbook

 Medical Appointments

-Doctor and dental appointments should be scheduled outside of the school day.
-Please plan these appointments for school holidays, convention days, and other days when students do not have school.
+Doctor and dental appointments, job interviews, etc should be scheduled outside of the school day.
+Every effort should be made to have the student attend as much of the school day as possible.
+Please plan these appointments for school holidays, PD days, and other days when students do not have school.
 In order for this absence to be excused during a school day, the student will need to produce a doctor’s excuse and hand it in to the front office upon returning from the medical absence.
+If the student will miss a portion of the school day due to an appointment, the parent/guardian must inform the school via a written note or over the phone requesting early dismissal.
+This should be done prior to 8:00 A.M.
+A student is not permitted to leave school unless they are officially excused.
+Failure to check out will be considered truancy and will be treated as such.

 Electronics Usage in School